Veolia AFFF Disposal Solutions

 What is AFFF?

 Aqueous Film Forming Foam (AFFF) has long been used for tackling flammable liquid fires, especially in high-risk industrial environments.
-But AFFF contains harmful per- and polyfluoroalkyl substances (PFAS) that persist in the environment and pose serious health risks.
+However, the use of these foams, which contain per- and polyfluoroalkyl substances (PFAS) will be banned in the UK this year as they have potential bioaccumulative toxicity which may impact both the environment and human health.

 What is the AFFF ban in July 2025?

-Effective 4 July 2025, the UK will enforce a ban on AFFF fire extinguishers containing harmful PFAS chemicals, such as Perfluorooctanoic acid (PFOA).
+Effective 4 July 2025, the UK has introduced a ban on AFFF fire extinguishers containing PFOA - a type of harmful PFAS, requiring affected sectors to manage the safe disposal and replacement of these materials.
 This significant regulatory change aims to mitigate environmental and health risks associated with these persistent substances.

 Which industries are most affected by the AFFF ban?